Bubblemelon/CSharp-Stash/Sorting Algorithms/README.md

 # Sorting Algorithms

-#### This has been moved this to the [Wiki section](https://github.com/Bubblemelon/algorithms/wiki/Sorting-Algorithms) of this repository.
+#### The contents with the above title of this README has been moved this to the [Wiki section](https://github.com/Bubblemelon/algorithms/wiki/Sorting-Algorithms) of this repository.
 <br/>
 The following are some reasons why and what I have discovered before making this decision.
 <br/>